-DANGER:

-Make sure the gas on which the boiler will operate is the same type as that specified on the boiler model and rating plate.
+DANGER: Make sure the gas on which the heater will operate is the same type as that specified on the heater rating plate.

-Should overheating occur or the gas supply valve fail to shut, do not turn off or disconnect the electrical supply to the boiler.
-Instead, shut off the gas supply at a location external to the appliance.
+WARNING: Should overheating occur or the gas supply valve fail to shut, do not turn off or disconnect the electrical supply to the heater.
+Instead, shut off the gas supply at a location external to the heater.

-Do not use this boiler if any part has been under water.
-Immediately call a qualified service technician to inspect the boiler and to replace any part of the control system and any gas control which has been under water.
+WARNING: Do not use this heater if any part has been under water.
+Immediately call a qualified service technician to inspect the heater and to replace any part of the control system and any gas control which has been under water.

-To minimize the possibility of improper operation, serious personal injury, fire, or damage to the boiler, never violate the following safety rules:
+WARNING: To minimize the possibility of improper operation, serious personal injury, fire, or damage to the heater:

-- 1. Always keep the area around the boiler free of combustible materials, gasoline, and other flammable liquids and vapors. - 2.
-Never cover the boiler, lean anything against it, store trash or debris near it, stand on it, or in any way block the flow of fresh air to the boiler.
+- Always keep the area around the heater free of combustible materials, gasoline, and other flammable liquids and vapors. - Heater should never be covered or have any blockage to the flow of fresh air to the heater.